larisqueiroz/login_system_django/README.md

-# chat_django
+# login_system_django
 <img src="assets/chat.png" width="700" height= "350" title="chat">
 A login system in Python using Django.

 ## Description
-This is a real time chat app system.
-When authenticated, the user can create a room and chat.
+This is a real time chat app system which allows the user to sign up, sign in using username and password (or with Google) and gives the possibility to delete the account.
+Also sends an email with a confirmation link when the user signs up.

 ## Built with
 * Python (3.10.1)